 The day ended with a meeting with Trieste's friends from the 2nd World March where the promoter of the March, Rafael de la Rubia, shared his experiences of the countries he visited.

-In the end, the "Danilo Dolci Committee for Peace, Coexistence and Solidarity" wanted to pay tribute to the 5 protesters with the Italian and Slovenian bilingual flags of peace before leaving for the next stage: Fiumicello-Villa Vicentina, a city 50 km from Trieste.
+In the end the “Danilo Dolci Committee for Peace, Coexistence and Solidarity” wanted to pay tribute to the 5 protesters with the bilingual Italian and Slovenian peace flags before leaving for the next stage: Fiumicello-Villa Vicentina, a city 50 km from Trieste.